hero-programmers/Sayad-Uddin-Tahsin-automate-whatsapp-with-python/README.md

 **Solution**

 This error said what's wrong inside the message.
-To fix this Error you should just recheck the Time you've entered.
-Hours should be within `0 - 24` and Minutes should be within `0 - 60`.
+To fix this error you should just recheck the Time you've entered.
+Hours should be within `0 - 24` and minutes should be within `0 - 60`.

 ##